Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 A breach can compromise sensitive customer data and result in substantial financial losses as well as regulatory penalties.

-The 2019 breach of Capital One exposed the data of over 100 million customers, underscoring the devastating consequences of cybersecurity failures.
+The 2019 breach at Capital One exposed the data of over 100 million customers, underscoring the devastating consequences of cybersecurity failures.

 For fintech startups, investing in robust cybersecurity measures from the outset is non-negotiable.